ibraheemdev/ibraheemca/README.md

 The repo for ibraheem.ca, my open source blog.
 [Check it out!](https://ibraheem.ca/).

 This project was initally scaffolded with [the gatsby-lumen-starter](https://github.com/alxshelepenok/gatsby-starter-lumen).
-However, the author of that repo seems to not be accepting new changes.
-This repo will be regularly maintained and updated, as I use it for my personal blog.
-I also converted the entire app from flow to typescript, which I prefer.
+It has been updated with many new features, and was converted from flow to typescript.

 ## Features
 + [Lost Grid](http://lostgrid.org).